Arenukvern/MSVBA-SheetConcat/README.md

 # VBA-SheetConcat

-The macro writes data from all sheets in a book, creates a new sheet and transfers all data to a new sheet.
-If the book is saved in .xls format then a new book is created and the data is transferred to the new book
+<p>The macro writes data from all sheets in a book, creates a new sheet and transfers all data to a new sheet.
+If the book is saved in .xls format then a new book is created and the data is transferred to the new book</p>

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+<p>These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.</p>

 ### Prerequisites